-I volunteered recently to assist with some workshops one sunny Saturday.
+I volunteered recently to assist with some workshops on one sunny Saturday.

-My specific presentation was early, but I stuck around to catch up, chit-chat and just help out where I could.
+My particular presentation was early, but I stuck around to catch up, chit-chat and just help out where I could.

-When the day was almost done, I was kiddingly asked if I learned anything.
+Upon the completion of the day, I was kiddingly asked if I learned anything.

 I said that it would be arrogant to assume there is nothing more I had to learn when it comes to the outdoors.
 (The exact phrase I used?
 “Otherwise it would mean I am a cocky ***hole.” )

 Though I was flattered by remarks, it really is true.
 I can be a very experienced backpacker, but there is always more to learn when it comes to the outdoors.
 And it applies to anyone.

 It is why I, personally, do not like to use the word expert when it comes to most people.
 Experienced?
 Knowledgeable about an activity?
 Sure.

 But most people have a very narrow skill set in this day and age and will call themselves an “expert” despite their lack of comprehensive knowledge.